How to Create an SEO Strategy for Your Small Business

 Informational keywords: The second category contains (usually) longer, more specific keywords.
 These keywords often include questions or "how to" searches.
 These keywords are often less competitive, but they may have lower search volumes and a "low intent" because the search engine user is not actively looking to buy something - they are simply seeking information.
 These keywords can make really good blog topics because they can help you build visibility and credibility among people who are new to your brand and who may one day become customers.

 It is a good idea to target a spread of keywords, perhaps leaning into the less competitive ones to start with.
-You can always go back in 6-12 months, reassess your keywords and start targeting more competitive ones.
+You can always go back in 3 months, reassess your keywords and start targeting more competitive ones.
 The example below illustrates why your choice of keywords is so important to SEO success.

 Example: Online Retailer Selling Horse Riding Boots

 An online retailer of riding boots will probably want to target obvious keywords such as “horse riding boots”, “ladies riding boots” and “children’s riding boots”.
 The keyword “horse riding boots” has a search volume of over 8,000 and a keyword difficulty of 30 (SE Ranking, April 2024).
 It has a commercial intent, meaning people use this keyword when they are looking to make a purchase (in this case they're looking to buy riding boots).
-This makes it a relatively valuable but also competitive keyword.
+This makes it a relatively valuable but also a very competitive keyword.

 On the other hand, “how much are horse riding boots” has a search volume of 10 and a keyword difficulty of 13 (SE Ranking, April 2024).
 This makes it an easier keyword to rank for.
 However, the search intent is informational, meaning people use this keyword to carry out research.
 They aren't actively looking to make a purchase at this time.